iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

 files needed - full_table.csv, ATG_Tamir.xlsx
 output - ATG_withnan1.csv, ATG_withnan.csv

-In addition we used 'Gravy_aliphatic' and 'fop_instability' tables which contains this features for each yeast's gene (attached as inputs).
+In addition we used 'Gravy_aliphatic' and 'fop_instability' tables which contains this features for each yeast's gene (attached as inputs), which are:
+Aliphatic index- The aliphatic index of a protein is defined as the relative volume occupied by aliphatic side chains (alanine, valine, isoleucine, and leucine).
+Aliphatic index plays role in protein thermal stability.
+With a high Aliphatic index proteins are more thermally stable.
+Aliphatic amino acids also are hydrophobic in nature.
+Gravy score- The GRAVY number of a protein is a measure of its hydrophobicity or hydrophilicity.
+The two measures are combined in a hydropathy scale or hydropathy index.
+The more positive the value, the more hydrophobic are the amino acids located in that region of the protein.
+These scales are commonly used to predict the transmembrane alpha helices of membrane proteins.
+Instability index- The Instability index is a measure of proteins, used to determine whether it will be stable in a test tube.
+If the index is less than 40, then it is probably stable in the test tube.
+Fop- This index measures the frequency of optimal codons (Fop) in a gene.
+It is a species-specific measure of bias towards certain codons that appear to be translational optimal in a species.

 mail info: glicksteinbar@gmail.com